Arshbir-singh/cisco-networking-labs/05-layer-2-security/readme.md

 Access-layer hardening on a Cisco 2960 switch, demonstrating three Layer 2 controls working together — and, for each one, the attack it stops.

-Each control is shown twice: once with the network unprotected so the attack succeeds, and once with the control enabled so it fails.
-The unprotected state is the point of the lab; without it, the configuration is an assertion rather than a demonstration.
+Where the simulator allows it, each control is shown twice: once with the network unprotected so the attack succeeds, and once with the control enabled so it fails.
+Where it does not, the limitation is stated rather than worked around.

 **Built in:** Cisco Packet Tracer
 **Devices:** 2960 switch (SW1), 2911 router (R1, acting as DHCP server), 3 client PCs, 1 rogue DHCP server